johnbilliris/Azure-Integration-Services-Workshop/solutions/logicapps/README.md

 ### Steps

-1. Modify the `infra/main.bicepparam` file to set the parameters for your deployment, such as `resourceGroupName`, `location`, and `email_recipient`.
+1. Modify the `infra/main.parameters.json` file to set the parameters for your deployment, such as `location`, and `email_recipient`.
+1. Ensure you have the Azure Developer CLI (`azd`) installed
+1. Run the `azd auth login` command to authenticate with your Azure account.
-2. Use `azd up` to deploy the two Logic Apps and the Office 365 connection.
+1. Use `azd up` to deploy the two Logic Apps and the Office 365 connection.
-3. The Office 365 connection is initially in `error` state.
+1. The Office 365 connection is initially in `error` state.
 You need to manually configure the connection by providing the necessary credentials and permissions.
-(Instructions are not provided here, but typically you would do this through the Azure Portal by navigating to the Logic App and configuring the Office 365 connection.)
+(Instructions are not provided here, but typically you would do this through the Azure Portal by navigating to the API Connection in the resource group, and configuring the Office 365 connection.)

-### Notes

-1. Currently, `azd down` has issues and fails to tear down (delete) the Logic Apps.
-You need to manually delete the resource group from the Azure Portal.